 If you’re using a tripod, these things are a godsend.
 Take photos exactly when you’re ready, and keep pressing the button to take as many as you need.
 Just remember to keep your hand out of view of the camera!

-Most remote shutters will work with any phone, and many models of camera as well.
-There’s an almost endless range of options, with many small enough to fit on a keyring.
+Most remote shutters will work with any phone, and with many models of camera as well.
+There’s an almost endless range of options, with many shutters small enough to fit on a keyring.
 Some have music controls and other functions, too, if those are important to you.

 04 of 05